Our free membership, business.com+, takes the pain out of choosing new business services.

 3. Florida is attractive for small businesses seeking growth.

-Florida offers various business incubators and accelerators to attract and encourage business innovation, particularly in the tech sector.
-Some examples include the Tech Runway in Boca Raton, the Goldstein Business Accelerator in Orlando, and The Launch Pad in Miami.
+Florida offers a variety of business incubators and accelerators to attract and encourage business innovation, particularly in the tech sector.
+Some examples include Tech Runway in Boca Raton, the Goldstein Business Accelerator in Orlando, and The Launch Pad in Miami.

 4. Florida appeals to businesses looking for lower costs.

-5. Florida lets employers source a youthful talent pool.
+5. Florida allows employers to tap into a youthful talent pool.

-As more young people flock to Miami and other Florida cities, they form a talent pool of educated people.
+As more young people flock to Miami and other Florida cities, they form a talent pool of educated and motivated individuals.
 These young go-getters are excited to start their careers, making it easier to hire for a cultural fit.
 Growing companies are eager to tap this talent pool.

-Likewise, millennial and Gen Z workers are energized by joining forces with startup companies, especially in growing industries such as artificial intelligence, autonomous vehicles and other tech businesses.
+Likewise, millennial and Gen Z workers are energized by joining forces with startup companies, especially in growing industries such as artificial intelligence, autonomous vehicles and other tech sectors.
+Additionally, according to the WalletHub survey cited above, Florida has the third-highest percentage of workers who report being enthusiastic about and committed to their work.
 [Read related article: Managing Tips for a Multigenerational Workforce: From Baby Boomers to Gen Z]

 FYIDid you know

-If your current workforce is unionized, you may be able to lower your wages by moving to Florida; it's one of only 10 states with a "right to work" provision in its state constitution.
+If your current workforce is unionized, you may be able to lower your labor costs by moving to Florida; it's one of eight states with a "right to work" provision in its state constitution.

 7. Florida has low taxes.

-Florida is a low-tax environment with no state individual income tax, inheritance taxes or intangible tax; it also has low corporate taxes.
+Florida is a low-tax environment with no state individual income tax, inheritance taxes or intangible tax; it also has relatively low corporate taxes.
 Additionally, there is no corporate income tax on limited partnerships or subchapter corporations.
 Florida does not have a corporate franchise tax on capital stock, and there is no state property tax (although there are local property taxes).
-Florida has a general sales tax, but at 6 percent, it is lower than many states.
+Florida has a general sales tax, but at 6 percent, it’s lower than the rates in many other states.

 8. Florida has an educated workforce.

-With a robust, affordable state university system and renowned private universities like the University of Miami, Florida provides companies with a well-educated and skilled workforce.
-Additionally, Florida is a leader in the U.S. in STEM graduates and provides numerous opportunities for businesses to work with top-tier educational and research facilities.
+With a robust, affordable state university system and renowned private institutions like the University of Miami, Florida provides companies with a well-educated and skilled workforce.
+Additionally, Florida is a national leader in STEM graduates and offers numerous opportunities for businesses to collaborate with top-tier educational and research facilities.

 9. Florida is a gateway to Latin America and the Caribbean.

 Florida is ideally suited for companies doing business in Central America, South America or the Caribbean.
-In addition to physical proximity, Florida boasts the Miami International Airport, which has dozens of international flights daily.
-With an extensive Hispanic population, plenty of Spanish-speaking and Portuguese-speaking people are available to hire.
+In addition to its physical proximity, Florida is home to Miami International Airport, which offers dozens of international flights daily.
+With an extensive Hispanic population, the state also has a large number of Spanish- and Portuguese-speaking individuals available for hire.

 10. Florida is a business-friendly state.